weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 [ do = I, w

-for every oriented k-simplex ® of class ¢” in V. For if (92) is proved and if ¥ = Z®,, then (87) and (89) imply (91).
+for every oriented k-simplex ® of class c” in V. For if (92) is proved and if ¥ = Z®,, then (87) and (89) imply (91).
 Fix such a ® and put
 o=1[0,e,..., el